Jonathan Owens: Professional career

-2018–2019: Arizona Cardinals
+Arizona Cardinals

 Owens signed with the Arizona Cardinals as an undrafted free agent following the 2018 NFL draft.
 During the last week of organized team activities before the 2018 season, Owens was waived due to an injury, and spent the entire season on injured reserve.

 On August 31, 2019, Owens was waived by the Cardinals.

-2019–2022: Houston Texans
+Houston Texans

 On September 30, 2019, Owens was signed to the practice squad of the Houston Texans.
-He was promoted to the active roster on November 21, 2019, but waived two days later and re-signed to the practice squad.
-He signed a reserve/future contract with the Texans on January 13, 2020.
+He was promoted to the active roster on November 21, but was waived two days later and re-signed to the team's practice squad.
+Owens signed a reserve/future contract with the Texans on January 13, 2020.

-On September 5, 2020, Owens was waived by the Texans and signed to the practice squad the next day.
-He was elevated to the active roster on October 10 and 17 for the team's weeks 5 and 6 games against the Jacksonville Jaguars and Tennessee Titans, and reverted to the practice squad after each game.
-On December 12, 2020, Owens was signed to the active roster.
+On September 5, 2020, Owens was waived by the Texans and was re-signed to the practice squad the following day.
+He was elevated to the active roster on October 10 and 17 for the team's Weeks 5 and 6 games against the Jacksonville Jaguars and Tennessee Titans, and reverted to the practice squad after each game.
+On December 12, Owens was signed to the active roster.

 On August 31, 2021, Owens was waived by the Texans and re-signed to the practice squad.
 He was promoted to the active roster on December 4.
 On December 9, the Texans signed Owens to a two-year, $1.175 million deal that ran through the 2022 season.
-On December 26, 2021, Owens had his first career interception and first fumble recovery in the Texans' upset win over the Los Angeles Chargers.
+On December 26, Owens had his first career interception and first fumble recovery in the Texans' upset win over the Los Angeles Chargers.
 On January 3, 2022, Owens was placed on injured reserve after suffering a dislocated wrist in the team's week 16 loss against the San Francisco 49ers.

-2023: Green Bay Packers
+Green Bay Packers

 On May 12, 2023, Owens signed with the Green Bay Packers.
 On Thanksgiving Day against the Detroit Lions, Owens scored his first career touchdown on a 27-yard fumble recovery as the Packers won 29–22.